Krabbe Disease Clinical Presentation

 In stage 3, severe neurologic impairment often ensues within weeks to months with loss of voluntary movements and persistent decerebrate posturing.
 Patients become blind, deaf, and unaware of external stimuli.
 This final stage sometimes is termed the burnt-out stage.

 Late infantile Krabbe disease follows a similar but less rapid course.
-After a variable period of normal early development (6 mo to 3 y), the patient develops irritability, hypertonia, ataxia, and psychomotor arrest followed by progressive deterioration and vision loss.
+After a variable period of normal early development (6 mo to 3 y), the patient develops irritability, hypertonia, ataxia, and psychomotor arrest followed by progressive deterioration and vision loss, eventually followed by death.

 Juvenile Krabbe disease is characterized by later age of onset (3-8 y) and greater variability in the tempo of disease progression.
 Early normal development is followed by a period of rapid psychomotor regression, although the disease then tends to subside into a slower, but progressive, degeneration.